pbWestcott/Python-Coding-Example/README.md

 A project for Dr. Sarah Westcott at UCSF.
 This is an initial discussion to see if Race has an effect on a range different medical outcomes.
-The scope of this data and the lack of power in the study leads to a significant risk of overfitting, and discovering a significant result to to the number of statistical tests performed.
+The scope of this data and the lack of power in the study leads to a significant risk of overfitting, and would need to control for the family wise error to discover a significant result with the number of statistical tests performed.
+However fir this projects these tests were performed to direct future testing.
 For the categorical variables a chi squared test was used.
 For the numberic variables a t test was used.

 Both of the test's are 2 sided to determine if there is any expected difference in the outcome.